devrev/airdrop-asana-snap-in/README.md

 ## What it Does

-- The Asana snap-in serves as a connector between Asana and DevRev.
-- Created as an example of a working snap-in, it aims to assist developers in building their own snap-ins or extending this one.
+Asana snap-in acts as a connector between Asana and DevRev.
+It was created as an example of a functional snap-in and is designed to help developers create their own snap-ins or extend the existing one.

-Asana snap-in allows running a _forward sync_ (Asana -> DevRev):

-- It can extract tasks, task attachments, and users from Asana and import them into DevRev.
+It enables a forward sync, where it extracts tasks, task attachments, and users from Asana and imports them into DevRev.
+Additionally, it supports incremental and reverse sync, allowing the extraction of issues and attachments from DevRev to be imported into Asana.

-And a _reverse sync_:

-- It can extract issues and issue attachments from DevRev and import them into Asana.

-This snap-in also supports running incremental syncs and handling Asana API rate limits.

 ### Mapping Details